enesahn/Encrypted-Socket-Auth/README.md

 IV key (unencrypted)

 # Server
 The server decrypts the incoming encrypted values with the unencrypted IV key and sends the values to the KeyAuth API.
-And sends a response to the client according to the response.
+And sends a response to the client and discord webhook according to the response.

 # Credits
 https://github.com/KeyAuth-Archive/serverside-keyauth